 Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-At Morpeth First School, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to through our nurture provision and 'Time to Talk' and 'Worry Monster' provision in classes.
-Posters around the school reiterate the message and remind children where they can go/who they can contact for support or advice.
+At Morpeth First School we endeavour to reduce the additional barriers faced by proving a safe space for children to speak by either self-referral, parental or teacher referral to the Nurture Nook.